datahub-v2/frontend/docs/misc/markdown.md

 ### Table of content

-If you will add `[TOC]` in your document - [TOC] will be automatically transformed into Table Of Content section, with links to all your Headers.
+If you will add `[[toc]]` in your document - this will be automatically transformed into Table Of Content section, with links to all your Headers.

 ## The end

-You can check your skills on https://hackmd.io/ - online markdown notes site.
+Now you can use new markdown skills to create or improve one of [Awesome pages](/awesome)